deepanshs/mrsimulator/docs/configuring_simulator.rst

     :figclass: figure-polaroid

-If you are familiar with NMR lineshapes, you may notice that the above sideband simulation is incorrect.
-This inaccuracy is predominant from the abrupt termination of the sideband amplitudes at the edges.
-As mentioned earlier, this inaccuracy arises from evaluating a relatively small number of sidebands for the given anisotropy.
-Let's increase the number of sidebands to ``90`` and observe.
+If you are familiar with NMR lineshapes, you may notice that the above sideband simulation is inaccurate, as evident from the abrupt termination of the sideband amplitudes at the edges.
+As mentioned earlier, this inaccuracy arises from evaluating a small number of sidebands relative to the given anisotropy.
+Let's increase the number of sidebands to `90` and observe.

 .. doctest::

+    >>> # set the number of sidebands to 90.
     >>> simulator_1.config.number_of_sidebands = 90
     >>> x, y = simulator_1.run(method=one_d_spectrum)
-    >>> plt.plot(x, y) # doctest:+SKIP
+    >>> plot(x, y) # doctest:+SKIP

 .. .. testsetup::
 ..     >>> plot_save(x, y, 'example_sidebands_2')